CastleCSS/castlecss-forms/README.md

 /* Use all modules */
 castlecss_forms.forms();

-/* Use seperate modules */
+/* Use separate modules */
 castlecss_forms.select();
 castlecss_forms.fileinput();
 ```

 ### Selectors
-The CastleCSS Forms library by default searches for the following elements:
+By default, the CastleCSS Forms library searches for the following elements:

 ```
 ...